PeterChauYEG/meteor-react-base/README.md

 3. Remove current git remote with `git remote remove origin`
 4. Add your git remotes with `git remote add origin https/github.com/you/your-repo.git`
 5. Set the email addresses which messages should go to and come from in `settings-production.json settings-development.json`
+6. Set analytics in `settings-production.json`
-6. Initalize npm with `npm init`
+7. Initalize npm with `npm init`
+8. Install npm packages with `npm install`
-7. Run with `npm run-script start-development`
+9. Run with `npm run-script start-development`
-8. Generate favicons.
+10. Generate favicons.
 I use [realfavicongenerator](http://realfavicongenerator.net)
-9. Edit `<head>` in `Layout.jsx`
+11. Edit `<head>` in `Layout.jsx`
-10. Set staging server in `package.json`
+12. Set staging server in `package.json`
-11. Deploy to a staging server with `npm run-script deploy-staging`
+13. Deploy to a staging server with `npm run-script deploy-staging`
-12. Make your initial commit with `git commit -m "inital commit"
+14. Make your initial commit with `git commit -m "inital commit"

 ## Notes
 -  Lint your `.js and .jsx` files with `eslint *.jsx`